ibm-cloud-docs/resiliency/ha-redundancy.md

 Zonal services allow the request of service instances to be deployed in a specific zone of a multizone region or a specific data center.

-These service instances deployed in a specific zone or specific data center are implemented and operated independently within its region, without dependencies on components of the services in other zones or data centers.
-Therefore failures in one zone may impact the instance that is hosted in that zone but they will not impact any instance in other zones in the same region or in other regions.
+These service instances that are deployed in a specific zone or specific data center are implemented and operated independently within its region, without dependencies on components of the services in other zones or data centers.
+Therefore, failures in one zone might impact the instance that is hosted in that zone but they will not impact any instance in other zones in the same region or in other regions.

-Zonal service architectures uses a zonal data plane that is deployed in each zone of a region and managed from the local in-region control plane component.
+Zonal service architectures use a zonal data plane that is deployed in each zone of a region and managed from the local in-region control plane component.

 The user or application interacts with the service instance function by using a zonal API endpoint that is located in each target zone.

-The service control plane, with some exceptions described in [Global service redundancy](#global-service), is located in the same region of the data plane and deployed across 3 zones of the regions.
+The service control plane, with some exceptions that are described in [Global service redundancy](#global-service), is located in the same region of the data plane and deployed across 3 zones of the regions.
 It is independent from control planes in other regions.
 Therefore, a control plane failure in one region might impact only service functions in that region, but not service functions in other regions.

-If there is a failure of the control plane in one zone, or if a zone is completely unavailable, administrator requests to manage the data plane lifecycle phases like resource creation, configuration, upgrade and decommission, are performed by the control plane in the remaining two zones.
+If there is a failure of the control plane in one zone, or if a zone is unavailable, administrator requests to manage the data plane lifecycle phases like resource creation, configuration, upgrade and decommission, are performed by the control plane in the remaining two zones.

-In exceptional cases where the control plane is globally deployed, it is still deployed across multiple regions to ensure high availability.
-Therefore failures in one region would not impact service functions in the other regions.
+In exceptional cases where the control plane is globally deployed, it is still deployed across multiple regions to help ensure high availability.
+Therefore, failures in one region would not impact service functions in the other regions.

 For more information about the specific options for deploying your workloads that use a zonal service, see [Locations for resource deployment](/docs/overview?topic=overview-locations) and [Considerations for high availability](/docs/overview?topic=overview-ha-considerations).